-Most children who experience foot or leg pain are not able to express for themselves or they don’t say anything and just deal with the pain, which leads to the pain going unnoticed.
+Most children who experience foot or leg pain are not able to express themselves or they don’t say anything and just deal with the pain, which leads to the pain going unnoticed.
 It’s important to have any problems checked out early and protect and support your child’s growing feet by providing your child with the correct pair of shoes.
 Let me show you the 5 most common signs that your child has a foot problem.

 Keep in mind that in girls, the normal age for feet to stop growing is around 14 years, while in boys, it’s usually around 16.